pcgrisha/docs.carpentries.org/topic_folders/for_instructors/current_instructors.md

 building skills and community among continuing Instructors, we have a number of ways to support you.

 ### Instructor Training Bonus Modules
-We currently offer one bonus module focused on Online Teaching with plans to develop others in the future.
+We are not currently offering Bonus Modules.
+However the curriculum is available for community reference.

 #### Online Teaching Bonus Module